simonesilvestroni/m2m-website/_pages/work.md

 *[GDC]: Game Developer Conference

-After having specialised in [mix](/blog/tag/mix/) and [master](/blog/tag/master/), I wrote and released songs as [concept albums](/blog/tag/original-music/) focused on a personal narration.
-At the same time, working as a music producer, I self-published an ebook about [project management in the music industry](/blog/project-management/).
+After specialising in [mix](/blog/tag/mix/) and [master](/blog/tag/master/), I wrote and released songs as [concept albums](/blog/tag/original-music/) focused on a personal narration.
+While working as a music producer, I self-published an ebook about [project management in the music industry](/blog/project-management/).

 ## Collaborators